Skip to main content

 • All tests indicative of HIV infection are reportable by laboratories and providers.
 If any HIV test is positive, then all HIV test results on the panel must be reported by laboratories.
 For infants 18 months and younger, all HIV tests ordered, regardless of test result must be reported by laboratories.
 All HIV nucleotide sequences and negative HIV test results are only reportable by laboratories.

-• Influenza associated hospitalization or death
+• Influenza-associated hospitalization or death

 • Legionellosis